 What brands can and should do for us

-- Go beyond discounts and freebies—for instance, without an ergonomic design, welcoming and inclusive environment, and safe location, a coffee chain’s free-beverage announcement for Women’s Day can fall flat on its face, so it needs to work hard on these basics first
+Go beyond discounts and freebies—for instance, without an ergonomic design, welcoming and inclusive environment, and safe location, a coffee chain brand’s free-beverage announcement for Women’s Day can fall flat on its face, so it needs to work hard on these basics first

 #SwipeFiles is dedicated to copywriting resources and case studies.
 If there’s anything specific you’d like featured in this section, share your thoughts in the Comments.
 Access these resources here for your advertising and marketing needs.